 Collins began studies at St. Paul School of Theology in 1969 where he further developed his interest and commitment to social justice in urban settings.
 He received an M.Div. degree with emphasis in Ethics and Social Change in 1972.
-As president of the seminary student body, Michael attended the 1972 General Conference of the United Methodist Church (UMC) He was ordained in the Oregon-Idaho Conference of the UMC and served urban churches in Portland--first Patton Central UMC (Scandanavian and German) and then Hughes Memorial UMC (African American).
+As president of the seminary student body, Michael attended the 1972 General Conference of the United Methodist Church (UMC) He was ordained in the Oregon-Idaho Conference of the UMC and served urban churches in Portland – first Patton Central UMC (Scandinavian and German) and then Hughes Memorial UMC (African American).
 He also served as Urban Consultant to the Portland Metropolitan District of the UMC.

-During this period he also engaged with the emerging gay caucus in the United Methodist Church and was one of the co-founders of Affirmation: United Methodists for Gay/Lesbian Concerns in 1975.
+During this period, he also engaged with the emerging gay caucus in the United Methodist Church and was one of the co-founders of Affirmation: United Methodists for Gay/Lesbian Concerns in 1975.
 Collins moved to New York City in 1977 to take a position as an administrative assistant for Urban/Rural Development and University/Youth Ministries at the Board of Global Ministries.
-The Gay Caucus changed its name to Affirmation and in 1978 and Michael became one of the co-convenors of Affirmation and took a sabbatical leave in 1979 in order to study and organize on gay/lesbian concerns.
-During the following year he traveled throughout the U.S. speaking on campuses and in congregations; writing articles for religious publications; providing counseling; and attending educational events.
-Also during this time he organized an expanded presence of gay and lesbian persons at the 1980 General Conference of the UMC.
-Affirmation achieved more visibility in the press, a daily newsletter was distributed throughout the conference, and important and impactful resolutions and public statements were made--a break-through for gay and lesbian people of faith.
+The Gay Caucus changed its name to Affirmation and in 1978 and Michael became one of the co-conveners of Affirmation and took a sabbatical leave in 1979 to study and organize on gay/lesbian concerns in the denomination.
+During the following year, he traveled throughout the U.S. speaking on campuses and in congregations; writing articles for religious publications; providing counseling; and attending educational events.
+He also organized an expanded presence of LGBT folk at the 1980 General Conference of the UMC.
+Affirmation achieved more visibility in the press, a daily newsletter was distributed throughout the conference, and important and impactful resolutions and public statements were made – a break-through for gay and lesbian people of faith.
 Most importantly Affirmation offered then – and with its partners in the Love Your Neighbor Coalition still offers – a ministry of presence to the General Conference, witnessing to the divine call for justice and inclusion and providing a pastoral ministry to those deeply affected by the denomination’s worsening and punitive stance toward LGBT people in general and marriage equality in particular.